cococold27/namethatdog/README.md

 # Name That Dog

 Name That Dog is a very simple game.
-You just need to pick the correct dog.
+You just need to choose the correct dog.

 [Play Game](https://cococold27.github.io/namethatdog/)